oaworks/project-management/README.md

 - [X] What teams we have & what they do
 - [X] FYI that we're using Zenhub
 - [ ] How to's / rules / how to maintain guide: Everything needs labeling, processes once a week.
-- [ ] Open-ness.
+- [x] Open-ness.
 What we'll put up, and what we won't.
 We're Open by Default, but doesn't mean everything is.
 - [X] Repo description
 - [X] Link to backend for code etc.
+- [x] Todoist

 ### Coming soon to a repo near you